bochadev/mixed-messages/readme.md

-# Build a random message generator program

-## Plan

-I will create a project directory Mixed Messages and I will use git to initialize the version control.
+# Message Generator

-After that, I will create a single web page that allows the user to generate random messages.
-To do this I will program a message generator library, an index page that links to a main javascript file that contains the logic for capturing the message type and a button for processing it.
+This is a single web page that allows the user to generate random messages.
+The project contains a message generator library, an index page that links to a main javascript file that contains the logic for capturing the message type and a button for processing it.

-I will use chatGTP to generate 10 messages of each type.

-## Requirements
+## Description

-- The program allows the user to generate random messages from three different types of messages
+The program allows the user to generate random messages from three different message types:

 - Astrological messages
 - Inspirational messages
 - Joke messages

-- Each time the user runs the program, it must generate a new random message.
-- User can select the message type that the program will generate
+The user can select the type of message that the program will generate.

+Use chatGTP to generate 10 messages of each type.

+## Installation

+Deploy on web server (local)

+## Usage

+Open index.html and you should select message type to generate and press button "Generate Random Message".

+## Credits

+Codecademy challenge.
+Bocha developer.